chibipanda/docs/owners_manual.md

 - Send flower for well-wishing. they are declaration of dislike
 - Joke about bugs or invite to rural fields
 - Expose to silence, darkness, or heat
-- Use slang/filler in conversation
+- Use slang/filler in conversation, or overly metaphorical/allegorical/euphemistic language

 ---